 Emergency responders and firefighters may need access to the elevators to address fires on upper levels.

-It’s important all employees are trained in basic first aid skills.
+Furthermore, all employees should be trained in basic first aid skills.
 After evacuation, attend to any employees who may have been injured either by the flames or smoke inhalation while you wait for emergency responders.

-One of the effective ways to eliminate and control fire hazards is to have a fire and safety watch.
+One of the effective ways to eliminate and control fire hazards is to have a fire water.
 This is a requirement whenever welding and other operations posing fire hazards are done in the workplace.

-Here are the basic responsibilities of a fire and safety watch:
+Here are the basic responsibilities of a fire watch:

 Watch out for fire hazards in the workplace while work is performed by other employees.